sammaxfleet/thisorthatpp5/README.md

 <img width="1148" alt="Screenshot 2024-03-06 at 12 08 38" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/c46245b4-2760-4cd4-abc5-a07c8d073c62">

 ## Key Features:

 The "Key Features" section highlights the main features or functionalities that make the Autotrader marketplace unique and appealing to users.

 1. Search by celebrity name to filter down your search.

 2. User Profiles: Explain how users can create profiles and manage their information, including personal details, saved searches, and editing posts.

-3. Viewing All Posts, a timelane of all posts is there so you can view everything.
+3. Viewing All Posts, a timeline of all posts is there so you can view everything.

 4. Saved Favorites: Emphasize the feature that enables users to save their favorite outfit and easily access them later for quick reference.

 5. Interaction: Follow users, comment, like or even follow their page to stay updated.

+6. Contact page for logged in and logged out Users

 ## CRUD Functionality